-The idea of telling a potential employer that you are a self-taught developer and have no formal qualifications sounds crazy, right?
+The idea of selling yourself as a self-taught developer to a potential employer sounds crazy, right?
 Well, it might not be as crazy as it seems.
 Think about it.
 You need huge amounts of determination, drive, and willingness to learn to teach yourself how to code.
 From an employer’s perspective, these are highly desirable traits.

 What’s more, you are definitely not alone if you’re self-taught.
 According to Stack Overflow’s 2017 Developer Survey, 90% of developers consider themselves at least partially self-taught.
 That means there are a lot of developers just like you who have already sold themselves as self-taught, got tech jobs and launched their careers.
 It also means that employers are getting comfortable with hiring developers from this non-traditional background.

 This makes sense because a career in software development is a career of constant learning.

 What does it mean to a be a self-taught developer?

 A self-taught developer‘s resume typically doesn’t list a university/college degree in computer science or other tech-related subjects — or doesn’t have a degree at all.
 They have learned to code while working a regular job while going to school full time or while taking care of their family.
 This shows that, more often than not, self-taught developers are pretty great at managing their time and staying motivated.